scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 #### Usage

 As of today, the library provides a hook, a couple of operators to run TI processes and chores and a couple of sensors to detect whether or not an element exists in a dimension or the value in a given cell meets a given criteria.

+##### Using the Hook

+Hooks manage Airflow's connections to other systems.
 The advantage of using the hook is that it allows you to store your connection information (ip address, username, password etc) in Airflow's connections rather than embedding it in the code of your DAG.
-Once initialiased and the connection established, the hook gives you access to an instance of [TM1py's](https://github.com/cubewise-code/tm1py) TM1Service object from which you can do pretty much anything you want.

-##### Using the Hook

 Simply import the hook object:

 ```python
 from airflow_tm1.hooks.tm1 import TM1Hook
 ```

-Then, within you code, instantiate it and create the connection (note this depends on the existence of an Airflow connection named "tm1_default"):
+Then, within you code, instantiate it and create the connection:

 ```python
 tm1_hook = TM1Hook(tm1_conn_id="tm1_default")
 tm1 = tm1_hook.get_conn()
 ```

-From then on, you'll be able to access all the methods and properties of the [TM1Service object](https://github.com/cubewise-code/tm1py/blob/master/TM1py/Services/TM1Service.py).
-I've used this approach to build several DAGs that accomplish tasks such as:

-Moving data to and from S3 just happened to be what I needed to achieve but there is no reason you couldn't use this to orchestrate pulling data out of TM1 and pushing it to any sort of data(base/warehouse/lake).
+*Note* that this depends on the existence of an Airflow connection, in this case "tm1_default, with at least the following populated:

+* Host
+* Login
+* Port
+* Extras
+* * ssl

+Once initialiased and the connection established, the hook gives you access to an instance of [TM1py's TM1Service object](https://github.com/cubewise-code/tm1py) from which you can do pretty much anything you want.

 ##### Using the Operators